Government of Canada / Gouvernement du Canada

 • (i) at least 15 000 N, in the case of webbing designed to secure the restraint system to the user-ready tether anchorage or to the lower universal anchorage system, or

-• (ii) at least 11 000 N, in the case of webbing designed to restrain an infant with special needs within the restraint system;
+• (ii) at least 11 000 N, in the case of webbing designed to restrain a disabled person within the restraint system;

 • (b) when tested in accordance with S5.1(b) of TSD 209, after being tested for resistance to abrasion as specified in S5.1(d) or S5.3(c) of TSD 209, have a breaking strength of at least 75% of its initial breaking strength;